Announcement of PSL T20 Cricket in Pakistan

 PSL T20 delayed to 2014

-After many earlier delays, the Pakistan Cricket Board’s (PCB) plan of organizing a Pakistan Super League (PSL) gets delayed after the official inauguration as well, and this time it is believed that the board is trying to launch the first season in February just before the T20 World Cup in March.
+After many earlier delays, the Pakistan Cricket Board’s (PCB) plan of organizing a Pakistan Super League (PSL) gets delayed after the official inauguration as well, and this time it is believed that the board is trying to launch the first season in February just before the T20 World Cup

 The PCB is planning to hold the event from first week of Feb, 2014, stretching to about 15 to 18 days, a well thought timing that will be helpful for the following major event.